Looking to find out more about this sunny and vibrant country? Take a look at these twenty fun facts about Cuba!

 The Cuban Gar or Manjuari fish is now exclusively found in Cuba’s lakes and rivers.

 The official language of Cuba is Spanish.

 14. There’s two types of spending money in Cuba.

 Unusually, Cuba actually has two official currencies; Cuban Peso and Cuban Convertible Peso, although the latter is due to be removed from circulation.

 15. People live for a long time out here.

 The average life span here is 78.8 years (2019).

 Hitchhiking is commonplace in Cuba and government officials must (by law!) pick up hitchhikers if they have a spare seat!

-Sex change operations became legal 2007 and are now offered by the national healthcare system.
+Sex change operations became legal here in 2007 and are now offered by the national healthcare system.

-Do you know any interesting or fun facts about Cuba that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Cuba?
+Share them in the comments below!